 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-What to expect of a three-day Yangtze River cruise – a means of overland local travel in China, which is not at all a luxury experience.
+What to expect of a three-day Yangtze River cruise – a means of overland local travel in China, which is not a luxury experience.

 Within its winding gorges and cliffs on its 6,300km stretch, the Yangtze is a flowing history book.
 As a key focus of China’s heritage and a lifeline of its economy, taking to the “Golden River” has become an established attraction on the travel trail.